ammaarreshi/gemini-media-playground/README.md

 - Be specific in your prompts
 - Include details about style, mood, lighting, and composition
 - For edits, clearly state what should change and what should stay the same
+- For videos, specify movement, timing, and transitions
 - Try different phrasings if you don't get the result you want

 ## Technical Details